cloud66/help-old/_posts/how-to/1960-09-24-smtp-installation.md

 lead: Follow these instructions to install SMTP on your server
 ---

-Depending on the scale of your application, installing and maintaining a reliable emailing insfrastructure can be a time consuming task.
+Depending on the scale of your application, installing and maintaining a reliable emailing infrastructure can be a time consuming task.
 You might find it more practical to use a service like [SendGrid](http://sendgrid.com), [Postmark](https://postmarkapp.com/) or [Mandrill](http://mandrill.com/).

 ## Installing Postfix